Crafting a Compelling Message with Power Words [SEO Ranking Tips]

 Key benefits are:

-• they can appeal to a reader's emotions, encouraging them to make a purchase or interact with the brand;
+• Power words can appeal to a reader's emotions, encouraging them to make a purchase or interact with the brand.

-• power words can build connections between prospects and the product, appealing to their emotions and triggering particular actions or purchasing decisions and
+• Power words can build connections between prospects and the product, appealing to their emotions and triggering particular actions or purchasing decisions.

 If you want to discover more examples of power words in different sets, Jon Morrow has an in-depth list of examples for each set.
 Use them wisely.